Public Health and Technology to Promote Healthy Buildings

-At the 2022 South by Southwest (SXSW) conference, R-Zero’s CEO, Grant Morgan, moderated a panel discussion entitled “Public Health – Tech is Coming for You.”
+At the 2022 South by Southwest (SXSW) conference, R-Zero’s Co-founder, Grant Morgan, moderated a panel discussion entitled “Public Health – Tech is Coming for You.”
 The esteemed panel featured the following participants:

 - Dr. Joseph G. Allen, professor at Harvard’s TH Chan School of Public Health

 - Dr. Elie F. Berbari, Chair of the Mayo Clinic Division of Infectious Disease, and

 - Joanna Frank, Chief Executive Officer of the Center for Active Design.

 Together, the panelists discussed how the devastation of COVID-19 has accelerated much-needed change in the field of public health, with specific focus on the concepts of healthy buildings and indoor air quality.

 The panel agreed that the past two years have seen a terrible crisis, but they also agreed that sometimes it takes a crisis to push a problem, and its solution, to the forefront.
 The COVID-19 virus and global pandemic have had a devastating impact around the world.
 However, COVID has encouraged innovation and refocused attention on issues of significant public concern.
 Public health, and the responsibilities of government entities, healthcare providers, private businesses, and individuals, have become central topics of discussion and debate on every available forum.
 The outcome of this public discourse is a new understanding of what must be true to move beyond the pandemic and be prepared for whatever may come next.